project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

    `StopConnecting` to alert the `CastingPlayer` that the commissioning attempt was canceled.
-1. The Casting Client should then update the commissioning session's PAKE verifier with the user-entered Passcode using the API's described in the Initialize the Casting Client section above.
+1. The Casting Client should then update the commissioning session's PAKE verifier with the user-entered Passcode using the APIs described in the Initialize the Casting Client section above.
 1. Finally, the Casting Client should call `ContinueConnecting` to send a second IdentificationDeclaration message to the `CastingPlayer` with